eclipse-cyclonedds/eclipse-cyclonedds.github.io/content/blog/B2RKDDSModelThingsTheirRelationshipAndRelations.md

+Title:       Modeling Data, Metadata and their Relationships With DDS
+Author:      Ramzi KAROUI
+Date:        2022-11-08
+Template:    plain_markdown
+---

-# Models simultaneously system's Things, their Metadata, and Relationships
+# DDS Models simultaneously system's Things, their Metadata, and Relationships

 From the design perspective, DDS models the words' *entities* or the words' ***things*** as they are, with their unique identity (*key*),